+These mint chocolate bars are inspired by the Canadian Nanaimo bars.
 These 1950s cookie bars originate from, you guessed it, Nanaimo, British Columbia.
-But spread in popularity all over the Great White North and today are considered “Canada’s Favourite Confection.”
-I’m not entirely sure why these rich, decadent dessert bars never really caught on in the States because they are certifiable amazing, full of butter and pretty much everything residents of the good ole US of A love.
+But they spread in popularity all over the Great White North and today are considered โ€œCanadaโ€™s Favourite Confection.โ€

 Mint Chocolate Chip Nanaimo Bars